 Q: Dr. Schechter, thank you for taking the time out of your busy schedule to share your expertise.
 Can we finish off with a list of your key essential product ingredients?

-A: Sure, there are five essential oils and two liquid herbs, plus the toothpaste contains Green Tea Extract.
-Here’s the list:
+A: There are five essential oils and two liquid herbs, plus the toothpaste contains Green Tea Extract.
+Here’s the list of essential product ingredients.

 Bernard Schechter, DDS, founder and President of the Dental Herb Company is a former faculty member of the Boston University School of Graduate Dentistry.
 In addition to his DDS Degree, Dr. Schechter also has a certifying degree in Therapeutic Herbology.
 The Dental Herb Company is a well-known and respected natural oral hygiene product manufacturer in the dental industry.
 DHCo direct sells to dental offices only, all inquiries must be made by a dental professional.
 Dentists may contact the DHCo at dentalherbcompany.com